Where can "Shorty" be? / Exposé No. 2

 gazing into the firmament of the Pontiac’s fuzzy headliner.

-Again: isn’t as cut and dry as it might seem.
+on the run, a monumental event which isn’t as cut and dry as it might seem.

 -O-